mikebowler/jekyll_jirametrics/quickstart.md

 ```

 {: .tip }
 The most common error here is one about a missing status.
-If you hit it — or anything else — see [Errors and how to fix them]({% link troubleshooting.md %}).
+If you hit it, or anything else, see [Errors and how to fix them]({% link troubleshooting.md %}).

 `go` downloads the data and then generates the report.
 You should see output something like this (you may have more lines depending on how much data there is):